Zephyrum-Alsend/Growth-Items/README.md

 - ~30KB max size per script (in-engine size, .txts are larger)

-- Only Global variables are saved, all other variables go poof on Quit Game
+- Only Global variables and strings are saved, all other variables go poof on Quit Game

 - Variable data lingers between Load Games

 - Max 10 parameters for any function call, more will either not be read or throw an error, even if the function itself asks for more than 10

-- No arrays, though OBSE hacks in some with quirks